FLYING CIRCUS

 AKTUELLEnglish version

 The band Flying Circus was founded in the winter 1989/1990 in Grevenbroich.
-The six musicians draw their influences from the spheres of both Hard Rock and Progressive Rock.
-Up until now, the band has released three albums (Seasons 1997), Out of the Waste Land (2000) und Pomp (2004).
-On January 16th the fourth album 'Forth' will be released.
-To celebrate the twentieth anniversary of the band, the new album will also be released as a deluxe edition containing a bonus CD with 13 rerecordings of the band's earliest compositions which were hitherto unavailable.
+The five musicians draw their influences from the spheres of both Hard Rock and Progressive Rock.
+Up until now, the band has released four albums: Seasons (1997), Out of the Waste Land (2000), Pomp (2004) and Forth (2010), the latter's release coinciding with the band's twentieth anniversary.
+To commemorate this fact, 'Forth' was also released as a deluxe edition containing a bonus CD with 13 rerecordings of the band's earliest compositions which were hitherto unavailable.

 DETAILED BAND HISTORY